 cd ~/rpm/SOURCES

-Each NetSA package has an RPM .spec file template.
-When you run the package's configure script, the template is customized using the features (command line options) you specified to the script.
+For prior releases, each NetSA package has an RPM .spec file template.
+When you run the package's configure script, the template is customized using the features (command line options) you specified to configure.

 Create RPMs for libfixbuf and Install Them